How Important Is A Naysayer

 “If you have a solid, well-considered life dream that you’re driven to accomplish, you’ll probably want to share it with friends, family and co-workers.
 You’ll want to come out of the closet with your grandiose dream.
 Some will pat you on the back and say, “GO FOR IT,” but there’s always one person who gets off on taking a dump in your happiness sandwich”.

-Bottom line, you have to believe in yourself.
-My first running mentor came in my collegiate coach, Jack Hazen.
-The man has been at Malone University coaching, inspiring his athletes to not only be great athletes but to be Christ-like leaders.
-He believed in me.
-We didn’t always see eye to eye on training methods but one thing coach Hazen did instill in me is to believe in myself.
+Coach Hazen has been at Malone University now for 52 years.
+We didn't always see eye to eye on training methods but one thing coach Hazen did instill in me is to believe in myself.